Nat-Su-lemon/BirdNET_Clustering/README.md

 # Introduction and Rationale

-This is a more detailed description of what I did in regards to clustering similar vocal signals together on the Northern Congo data with the intention to find a way to retrain BirdNET on multiple different target species so that performance, and specifically recall, could be improved.
+This is a more detailed description of what I did in regards to clustering similar vocal signals together on the Northern Congo data or ELP at the Yang Center with the intention to find a way to retrain BirdNET on multiple different target species so that performance, and specifically recall, could be improved.
 This investigation is based on a [paper](https://www.sciencedirect.com/science/article/pii/S1574954125002791?utm#s0010) I found that retrained birdNET based on their own acoustic monitoring grid, which utilized a clustering method to